Flexible work is here to stay, here’s how you can encourage work-life balance that will promote company culture.

 These realities aren’t changing anytime soon, either— a study by Accenture found that 83% of workers prefer a hybrid model.
 Despite the challenges, there are a lot of benefits to hybrid work and employees are enjoying the flexibility, freedom, and possibility of increased work-life balance that comes with working from both the office and home.
 However, this is only possible if companies adopt practices and policies that support overall employee wellbeing.

-These statistics have serious implications for employers.
+This has serious implications for employers.
 When work-life balance suffers, so does retention—in a Deloitte survey of 1,000 full-time U.S. professionals, 42% of respondents said they’ve left a job specifically because they felt burned out.
 Before even getting to the point of quitting, burnout can also contribute to decreased morale—something that can affect the rest of your staff.

 On good days, work nourishes us: it provides a healthy serving of inspiration and satisfaction.
 On bad days, it does just the opposite—leaving us drained and dissatisfied.